 SI.
 No. Preceding Financial Year.
-Unspent CSR reporting Amount transferred to any fund specified under Schedule VII as per section 135(6), if any.
-Amount rema-ining to be spent in Account under section 135 (6) (in ₹ lakh) Financial Year (in ₹ lakh) Name of the Fund Amount (in ₹ lakh) Date of transfer - succeeding financial years. (in ₹ lakh) Nil
+Amount transferred to Unspent CSR Amount spent in the reporting rred to any fund specified under per section 135(6), if any.
+Amount rema-ining to be spent in Account under Financial Year section 135 (6) (in ₹ lakh) (in ₹ lakh) Name of the Fund Amount (in ₹ lakh) Date of transfer - succeeding financial years. (in ₹ lakh)